 Exactly one year ago, Hurricane Sandy hit the eastern coast of the United States, leaving many families with

-design solutions.
-The competition drew 168 teams with around 310 participants from over 15 countries and five
+solutions.
+The competition drew 168 teams with around 310 participants from over 15 countries and five continents.

-continents.
-Participants from around the globe deployed sophisticated designs to alleviate storm and flood impact
+Participants from around the globe deployed sophisticated designs to alleviate storm and flood impact through

-through various urban interventions.
-Protective green spaces, barrier islands, alternative living, and coastal public
+various urban interventions.
+Protective green spaces, barrier islands, alternative living, and coastal public space

-space solutions are one of the few schemes that either reinvigorated existing infrastructure or repurposed spaces
+solutions are one of the few schemes that either reinvigorated existing infrastructure or repurposed spaces towards

 Coming all the way from Japan, with an amazing 3 steps scheme titled Dynamic Capacities, the first place was